 While both cards earn a spot on our list of the best cards for groceries, the Blue Cash Preferred card’s earning categories are certainly better than those on the Blue Cash Everyday.
 Not only do you get higher rewards earning rates at gas stations and grocery stores, but you also get additional bonus categories for select streaming subscriptions and transit.

-The Amex Blue Cash Everyday card does earn 2% cash back at department stores, but that is more of a niche category that is not as relevant for most people.
+The Amex Blue Cash Everyday card does earn 2% cash back at select U.S. department stores, but that isn’t necessarily a high-spend category for most people.
 Plus, you could match that rate with a top flat-rate cash back card while boosting your earnings on other purchases.

 Another big difference between the Blue Cash Preferred and the Blue Cash Everyday cards is their annual fee.
 The Blue Cash Everyday card does not have an annual fee, while the annual fee on the Amex Blue Cash Preferred card is $95 (waived for the first year).